aiven/devportal/docs/products/clickhouse/reference/limitations.rst

 Limitations
 -----------

 From the information about restrictions on using Aiven for ClickHouse, you can easily draw conclusions on how get your service to operate closer to its full potential.
-Use *Recommneded approach* as guidelines on how to work around specific restrictions.
+Use *Recommended approach* as guidelines on how to work around specific restrictions.

 .. list-table::
    :widths: 25 50 25